sql-machine-learning/elasticdl/doc/parameter_server.md

 **Note**

 There could be some same item id in a minibatch data.
 So some gradient vector of embedding table will have the same item id.
 We need to sum these gradient before pushing to pserver.

+### Delayed model updating

+In order to reduce the communication overhead between workers and pservers, we propose a stragety called delayed model updating.

+A worker runs a round of forward/backward computation using its local model, and keep the gradients in its local.
+After several rounds finishing, it push gradients to pservers.

+**Note**

+Since local model is only a part of global model, in some circumstance, worker still has to pull embedding vector parameter from pservers if there exits unknow item ids in a minibatch data.

+In async mode, this will lead to relative newer embedding part parameters, but relative older other part parameters.